 The snowy railway marshalling yard on the ‘Russian-Polish border’, where Colonel Steiner (Michael Caine) unsuccessfully attempts to save a Jewish prisoner, was filmed in the goods yard of Lapland’s capital, Rovaniemi – the biggest town on the Arctic circle a – in Finland.

 ‘Occupied Alderney’ – a Channel Islands town – was recreated at the harbour of Charlestown in Cornwall, on the coast 18 miles southeast of Newquay.
-The German communications post was built at the edge of the harbour, while the ‘George and Dragon’, the pub from which Liam Devlin (Donald Sutherland) gets ejected, is the town’s Pier House Hotel.
+The German communications post was built at the edge of the harbour, while the ‘Bell and Dragon’, the pub from which Liam Devlin (Donald Sutherland) gets ejected, is the town’s Pier House Hotel.

 Also in Cornwall was ‘Landsvoort Airfield’, where the captured DC3 is held, which was the RAF station at St Mawgans, five miles from Newquay.